jiayiwus1x/exploring-the-structure-of-chinese-language/README.md

   Figure 1. feature maps applied to 名, 古, 妻.
 </p>

 Initially, I use these features as a basis to compute distances between all of the characters and then use the k-means algorithm to cluster the characters in feature space.
 The feature maps are extremely high dimensional and projecting the results down to a low dimensional space for visualization is a challenge.
 I initially used a projection based on PCA however the variance the first two components is only 7%.
-I eventually settled on using t-SNE to embed my data in 2-dimensions which is shown in Figure 2.
+I eventually settled on using t-SNE to embed my data in 2-dimensions which is shown in Figure 2 or [click here for an interactive web app.](https://jiayiwus1x.github.io/exploring-the-structure-of-chinese-language/)

 ![](/image/cluster_results_Tsn_k_12.png)
 <p align="center">
   Figure 2.
 A visualization of the result projected onto a two-dimensional axis.
 </p>

 I also tried using hierarchical clustering, which lends itself to more natural plotting.
 A video of a dendrogram plotting the results in displayed at the beginning.
 The results look very interesting already!
 In both cases, the Characters are well organized in a way that makes intuitive sense.
 What’s really amazing is that I only needed to use 16 features to get both good classification and clustering results for 2000 characters!